devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 #### Delay

 The delay is a value in seconds that specifies how long after the command receives its instruction to execute it actually perform the task.
 This allows to pause between commands rather than submitting them all simultaneously to the target.
+The delay starts when the previous command is submitted for execution.

 ## Multiple Command Blocks: Macro Instruction